George Peters Pterosaur Kite

 If you get the bug to make one of these, there was something important left out of the book.

-There should be a stabilizing line run from the back tip of the head to each end of the spreader
+There should be a stabilizing line from the back tip of the head to each end of the spreader

 tips.
 Without this line the kite will wander, or even start to pull huge circles.